AguaClara/high_rate_sedimentation-DEPRECATED/High Rate Sedimentation Spring 2018 Report Draft One.md

 The last to sentences paint a murky picture.
 Where is this waste you speak of?
 Where did it come from?
 Where is it located?
 </div>

-Most particle removal teams are currently utilizing the HRS standard apparatus design and a flocculator designed by the High G Flocculation Fall 2017 team.
+All particle removal teams are currently utilizing the HRS standard apparatus design and a flocculator designed by the High G Flocculation Fall 2017 team.
 The flocculator’s purpose is to mimic the flocculation process in an actual AguaClara plant with a sufficient collision potential (G).
-The High G flocculation team has provided information, listen in  the following table, on the flocculator’s dimensions that allow the team to reach an upflow velocity of 3 mm/s.
+The High G flocculation team provides information on the following table with the flocculator’s dimensions and the resulting values for an upflow velocity of 3 mm/s.

 <div class="alert alert-block alert-danger">
 Are all particle removal teams using this apparatus design?
 Would be a false claim if even a single particle removal team was not using it.